 Agriculture Committee Report

-This has been a good year for the Agriculture Committee.
-In my second year with the committee we tried new activities, continued traditional events, and played a more active role in the Oregon State Grange.
+2017 has been my third year with the Agriculture Committee.
+We continued traditional events, hit the road for GrangeUp Hall visits, and played an active role in the Oregon State Grange.

-As in previous years the Ag Committee participated in the Oregon Ag Fest in March in Salem.
-Over 20,000 people attend this family oriented experience and Vern and Paula Herrick, of the Ag Committee, prepare over 5000 seedlings for the Grange to hand out to interested children and adults.
-Teufel Products Company donates the potting soil we use, supporting this Grange outreach.
+This year’s Oregon Ag Fest in late April in Salem we had over 50 Granger volunteer slots filled.
+This helped reduce the exhaustion of the core team of six volunteers, and in 2018 we hope to get more people involved.
+Approximately 20,000 people attend this family oriented experience, and Vernon and Paula Herrick, of the Ag Committee, prepare over 5000 seedlings for the Grange to hand out to interested children and adults.
+Teufel Products Company donates organic potting soil we use, arranged by Granger John Knox.

-The Ag Committee had a table at the Oregon FFA conference in Corvallis.
-We interacted with hundreds of attendees, and promoted the Grange.
+The Ag Committee had a table at the Oregon FFA conference in Redmond.
+We interacted with hundreds of attendees, handing out Grange information and hundreds of the blue Grange wrist bands while we promoted the Grange.
+The Oregon Grange again sponsored the FFA Prepared Public Speaking Contest, as we have for over 80 years.

-Our most ambitious new effort was to table at the 16th annual Oregon State University Small Farms Conference.
-Over 900 attendees, with many young farmers, young families, and perfect future grange members attend this annual event.
-District 6 Ag Chair June Colony, and I, spent many hours chatting with these small farmers and handing out contact and meeting information for granges close to the attendees homes.
+For the second year we had a table at the 17th annual Oregon State University Small Farms Conference.
+This year Oregon State Grange was a Silver Level Sponsor; with a prime table location and the Grange logo displayed more prominently at the conference.
+Over 900 attendees, with many young farmers, young families, and perfect future Grange members attend this annual event.
+District 6 Ag Chair June Colony, District 4 Ag Chair Jessie Jo Guttridge, and I, spent many hours chatting with these small farmers and handing out contact and meeting information for Granges close to the attendees homes.

 Agriculturalist of the Year